Oftatkofta/cellocity/docs/tutorial.rst

 Now let's employ a temporal median filter, meaning we do a median filtering over time.
 This will have the effect of filtering out fast moving free-floating debris, thus greatly reducing the noise in the final analysis.
-This is done by creating a child ``MedianChannel`` object.
+This is done by creating a child :class:`cellocity.channel.MedianChannel` object.
 Median filtering can be done with a gliding window (default), or by binning the frames.
 ``MedianChannel`` takes care of properly recalculating frame intervals in either case.
 The default frame sampling interval is 3.